What Makes A Great Salmon Fishing Day

 Attention To Detail On A Salmon Beat

-From a salmon fishing guest's point of view it was the 'attention to detail' and preparedness of the salmon fishing hut that got their attention long before you took them around the beat and astutely pointed out exactly where their best daily chances of hooking a salmon were to be found.
-Personally my kettle was quietly whistling away before the first guest's car ever drove in at the back of 8am and the entire fishing hut and surrounding area would be immaculate and fully ready for all of the guests.
-There's big satisfaction for all professional ghillies too when their beat & hut is looking at its best and ready for the fishing day.
+From a salmon fishing guest's point of view it was the 'attention to detail' and preparedness of the salmon fishing hut that got their attention long before you took them around the beat and astutely pointed out exactly where their best daily chances of hooking a salmon were to be found and how best to tactically approach these 'hot spots'.
+My kettle was always whistling away before the first guest's car ever drove in at the back of 8am and the entire fishing hut and surrounding area would be immaculate and fully ready for all of the guests.
+There's much satisfaction for all professional ghillies too when their beat & hut is looking at its best and ready for the fishing day.

 Taking The Salmon Fishing Guest's Day Seriously